Nina Niejahr

 Practice Focus

 Nina advises clients on a wide variety of competition law issues, but primarily on EU State aid law and regulation.
-Her State aid practice covers ensuring compliance of public support with EU State aid law and procedure, including representing private and public clients in complaints and (pre-)notification to obtaining State aid approval by the EU Commission as well as defending against unwarranted allegations of State aid, including before the EU Courts.
-Nina also helps clients structure and implement their European distribution system, assists clients with implementing competition compliance programmes and defends clients in cartel investigations.
-She regularly represents clients in procedures before the EU Commission and the EU Courts.
+Her State aid practice covers ensuring compliance of public support with EU State aid law and procedure.
+She represents private and public clients in complaints and (pre-)notification procedure to EU Commission approval.
+Nina also defends clients against unwarranted allegations of State aid, including before the EU Courts.
+Nina advises on compliance with the new EU Foreign Subsidy Regulation and helps clients structure and implement their European distribution system, assists clients with implementing competition compliance programmes.

 Representative Legal Matters